9 Best Homeowners Insurance Companies in Colorado of 2022

 We narrowed down our focus to those companies that had the most discounts.
 That was to ensure that a prospective policyholder could purchase a policy at the lowest possible rate.

-We found that the multi-policy is the best discount to get because it lowered your premium in a significant way.
+We found that the multi-policy is the best discount to get because it lowers your premium in a significant way.
 So, we focused on companies that offered that.
 Most do.

 We looked at homeowners insurance policies based on how much coverage they offered.